akhealth/EIS-Modernization/README.md

 We will know we are successful, if we can increase worker productivity and morale, among other things, and if benefits are being provided in a timely manner to those who are eligible.
 We are currently focused on getting a win here fairly soon so that we can show State workers and the Legislature that we are moving in the right direction.

 ## Risks
-* We won't be able to find enough vendors that understand our approach to building
+* The depth of the vendor pool available that understands agile delivery and can do modular procurement might be limited, at least in the early phases of the project.
+* The LOE required to access data across multiple environments (ARIES database, staging table, MCI, Mainframe) is not well understood yet.
+* The availability of appropriate platforms within the state technology environment for deploying prototypes is not yet well known.

 ## Near-term Milestones
-1. Identify product owner and team - Done 2/28/17
+- [x] Identify product owner and team - Done 2/28/17
-2. Identify where to start - Done 3/2/17 (Search API and UI to support)
+- [x] Identify where to start - Done 3/2/17 (Search API and UI to support)
-3. Validate starting point - Doing
+- [ ] Validate starting point - In Progress
-4. Acquire a vendor - To Do
+- [ ] Acquire a vendor - To Do
-5. First acquisition - To Do
+- [ ] First acquisition - To Do

 ## Important Resources
 * [Alaska organizational chart](http://mur.al/vzV3BEBJ)